pinghanchu/monopole_MJD/README.md

 3. ./analysis/run.pl 1e12
-1e12 is the monopole mass used in G4MonopolePhysics.cc The script will run replace.pl and generate Monte Carlo with the energy from 1e-5 GeV to 1e5 GeV.
+1e12 is the monopole mass used in G4MonopolePhysics.cc The script will run replace.pl and generate Monte Carlo with the energy from 1e-5 GeV to 1e10 GeV.

 4. ./analysis/replace.pl $erg
 $erg is the monopole energy.
 The script will modify the monopole energy in monopole.in.
+./analysis/replacemass.pl $mass
+$mass is the monopole mass.

 5. ./analysis/build.pl 1e12GeV
 1e12GeV is the monopole mass.